qua-platform/qua-libs/Quantum-Control-Applications/AMO/Use Case 2 - Yiwen Chu Lab - Locking of Optical Cavities/readme.md

 | [Cavity_monitoring_QUA.py](QuantumMachine_UserCase/QuantumMachine_UserCase/Cavity_monitoring_QUA.py) | Program repeatedly switches between PID lock 'on' and 'off' to assess the quality of the lock. |
 | [Cavity%20Lock%20Data%20Analysis.ipynb](QuantumMachine_UserCase/QuantumMachine_UserCase/Cavity%20Lock%20Data%20Analysis.ipynb) | Plots the results of [Cavity_monitoring_QUA.py](QuantumMachine_UserCase/QuantumMachine_UserCase/Cavity_monitoring_QUA.py) |

+## Detailed Description of Files and Functions
-## The Filter Cavities Functions Library
+### The Filter Cavities Functions Library
 * `PID_derivation`: Derives PID/correction signal `corr` based on the `input_signal`, `target` value, and the PID gains.
 * `opticalswitches_control`: Controls an optical switch not part of the optical cavity setup.
 The switch is controlled by playing digital markers from the OPX.
 * `RFswitch_control`: Selects the photodiode signal routet to the OPX input by sending a digital marker signal to an SP8T RF switch.